Disclaimer: The information in this blog is accurate as of its publication date. Any updates after that date are not reflected here.

 The current sponsored job and the secondary job must both meet the eligibility requirements of the Skilled Worker route.
 This includes meeting the minimum skill level and salary requirement or the going rate for the relevant occupation code.

 Please note that taking on additional work may be subject to your employment contract with your main sponsor.
 It is common practice that employers do not generally allow employees to work elsewhere during their period of employment.
-Make sure to read your employment contract carefully before taking on a second job.
+Before pursuing a Skilled Worker visa second job, make sure to read your employment contract carefully.

 Exceptions for Health and Care Worker visa – Do They Still Apply?